phil-levis/dam-bigmem25/main.typ

 = Abstract

 Memory latency, bandwidth, capacity, and energy increasingly limit performance.
-In this paper, we consider future system architectures that consist of huge (many-terabyte to petabyte scale) memories shared among large numbers of CPUs.
+In this paper, we consider proposed system architectures that consist of huge (many-terabyte to petabyte scale) memories shared among large numbers of CPUs.
 We argue two practical engineering challenges, device scaling and signaling, limit the utility of such designs.
 //Limits in transistor and memory manufacturing mean memory increasingly dominate system cost.
 //, such that huge memories will be cost-effective only for very specialized applications.
 //Furthermore, even for those applications, limits on the scaling of signalling speeds will make it difficult for memory pools to  keep up with the applications' bandwidth requirements.